Apply Functions

 • User-defined functions - Manipulates data based on a custom function.

-When configuring output columns, you can specify a single column name or a regular expression that defines a set of columns.
-In expressions, you can use $0 as a variable that represents the original column names.
+Use $0 as a variable to represent the original column names.
 This allows you to specify additional characters as a prefix or suffix for the original column names.
-For example, to use customer_ as a prefix for all existing column names, enter customer_$0.